Environmental Scientist

 About

-A career as a Environmental Scientist
+A career as an Environmental Scientist

 Environmental Scientists study the effects of human activities on the environment by conducting tests and analysing data to prevent and solve environmental problems, identifying ways to manage, minimise or eliminate any negative impacts.
 They are usually employed by a government department or consulting firm to conduct research on environmental issues.